aaronstevenwhite/arcweight/docs/core-concepts/fsts.md

 - \\(\Pi(u,v)\\): Set of paths transducing \\(u\\) to \\(v\\)
 - \\(R_T\\): Rational relation recognized by transducer \\(T\\)

-This notation provides a precise foundation for understanding the mathematical principles underlying all FST computation.
+This notation provides a foundation for understanding the mathematical principles underlying FST computation.

 ## References and Further Reading